The Institute of International Education announces the call for nominations for the IIE Henry Kaufman Prize.

 - aiding threatened scholars to escape persecution

-The winner will receive a specially struck medal and a diploma presented at the Institute's headquarters in New York City in acknowledgment of his or her efforts and achievements in advancing international education.
+The Kaufman Prize will be presented at the IIE Summit on Generation Study Abroad on October 1 or 2, 2015, or on another mutually suitable date.
+The winner will receive a specially struck medal and a diploma in acknowledgement for his or her efforts and achievements in advancing international education.

-The selection will be made by a jury comprised of college and university presidents serving on the Institute's Board and other Trustees.
-The Chairman of the Jury is Dr. Henry A. Kissinger.
+The selection will be made by a jury comprised of members of the Institute's Board of Trustees.
+The Chairman of the Jury is Dr. John Sexton, President of New York University.

 To nominate, please submit a letter explaining how the individual has promoted international education while serving as a public official or national leader.
 You may also include news articles pertaining to the nominee and his or her efforts to promote international education.
 Please be sure to include your full name and contact information in your letter of nomination.